johnbillion/args/readme.md

 ### Argument Arguments

 Some individual arguments are themselves an array with a specific shape.
-Argument definitions are provided for the following, but they are currently only enforced via PHPStan, not at runtime.
+Argument definitions are provided for the following, but they are only enforced via PHPStan, not at runtime.

 * `\Args\WP_Tax_Query_Clause` for a single clause within the `WP_Tax_Query` class constructor array
   - Used by the `tax_query` argument of `WP_Query`